30 April - 7 May 2021 SOLD OUT

 You will stay at Casa del Colle, a recently completed, large, architect-designed villa with incredible panoramic views, encompassing both the mountains and the sea, set in in its own grounds of 2.5 acres with space to relax, either inside or outside by the large salt water pool.

 I love what this part of Italy means for me and want to share it.
-I have a passion for how rural Italy has retained a connection with the land and local food (and food traditions) that I feel we have lost; a connection that isn’t simply a nostalgic backward look at a way of life that most of the western world is loosing, but an approach to food that we need to rediscover.
-In hosting these tours I want to share that passion and give something back feel to a local economy with traditions that I cherish and the families and farmers who have made such an impact on my life
+I have a passion for how rural Italy has retained a connection with the land and local food (and food traditions) that I feel we have lost; a connection that isn’t simply a nostalgic backward look at a way of life that most of the western world is losing, but an approach to food that we need to rediscover.
+In hosting these tours I want to share that passion and give something back to a local economy with traditions that I cherish and the families and farmers who have made such an impact on my life

 Rosie Sykes is a chef and food writer who has cooked in the kitchens of some of Britain’s most celebrated chefs, including Joyce Molyneux, Shaun Hill and Alistair Little.
 She ran her own critically acclaimed gastropub, The Sutton Arms in Smithfield, London.